-The Doll Festival, Hina Matsuri ( (I.e.) or “Girls' Day”Is a typical Japanese festival, which takes place on March 3rd.
-Platforms with red stepped cloths are arranged to expose the dolls.
-The habit of showing off dolls began during the Edo period.
-According to Japanese belief, people once believed that dolls had the power to ward off evil spirits, disease, misfortune, bad luck and thus protect the owner.
-So for the Japanese, the Hina are many more than just home furnishings.
+The Doll Festival, Hina Matsuri ( (I.e.) or “Girls' Day”Is a typical Japanese party, which takes place on March 3rd.
+Platforms with red cloths on steps are arranged to expose the dolls.
+The custom of showing off dolls began during the Edo period.
+According to Japanese belief, people used to believe that dolls had the power to ward off evil spirits, illness, misfortune, bad luck and thus protect the owner.
+So for the Japanese, Hina is much more than just decorative items.

 A huge collection of Hina Dolls displayed throughout Asuke neighborhood em Toyota, thanks to the collective effort of its residents.
 Take a stroll through the streets, preserved to keep the look of centuries ago, and experience firsthand a traditional celebration that is very imprinted in the childhood memories of virtually every Japanese woman!

-At 1998, citizens suggested an idea to further promote tourism.
-"How about we all show off our Hina dolls making them visible on the street for everyone to see?"
+In 1998, citizens suggested an idea, to further promote tourism.
+"How about we all show off our Hina dolls and make them visible on the street for everyone to see?"
 The concept proved to be a success.
-Now every year, the city hosts the event since 1999, allowing curious tourists to spy on 6.000 dolls that line up on the balconies of houses and shops, one of the most impressive collections of Hina dolls exhibited at the same time.
+Now, every year, the city has hosted the event since 1999, allowing curious tourists to spy on some 6.000 dolls that are lined up on the verandas of houses and shops, one of the most impressive collections of Hina dolls displayed at the same time.

 In the Asuke neighborhood, you can see old and new dolls, even some extremely rare from the Edo Period, which was over 150 years ago.
 But in addition to the dolls made of Kimono fabric, there are also those made of clay and hand painted, which are also important historical items.
 Other unique sets made of various materials should also be displayed.